gavento/covid_seasonal_Sharma/README.md

-# Seasonal model of Sharma et al. COVID-19 Nonpharmaceutical Interventions Effectiveness
+# Seasonal model of Sharma et al.: COVID-19 Nonpharmaceutical Interventions Effectiveness

 This repository contains one part of the code used in the paper [Gavenčiak et al.: Seasonal variation in SARS-CoV-2 transmission in temperate climates: A Bayesian modelling study in 143 European regions](https://doi.org/10.1371/journal.pcbi.1010435), PLOS Comp.
 Bio., 2022.
-The 2021 preprint can be found [here](https://www.medrxiv.org/content/10.1101/2021.06.10.21258647v1).
+The 2021 preprint can be found [here](https://www.medrxiv.org/content/10.1101/2021.06.10.21258647v3).

 This repository contains the seasonal variant of the model of [Sharma et al. (2021), *Understanding the effectiveness of government interventions in Europe’s second wave of COVID-19*](https://www.medrxiv.org/content/10.1101/2021.03.25.21254330v1) and has been forked from [MrinankSharma/COVID19NPISecondWave](https://github.com/MrinankSharma/COVID19NPISecondWave); please see that repo for further details.